minio/simdcsv/README.md

 # simdcsv

+## Introduction

-This is a Golang package for accelerating the parsing of CSV data.
+`simdcsv` is a Golang package to accelerate parsing of CSV data.
 It leverages SIMD capabilities for Intel and AMD CPUs (from AVX2 onwards) to speed up the parsing process while detecting and handling the various peculiarities of the CSV data format.

 It uses a two stage design approach which is somewhat analogous to and inspired by [simdjson-go](https://github.com/minio/simdjson-go).